elastic/cloud-on-k8s/hack/reattach-pv/README.md

 This tool can be used to recreate an Elasticsearch cluster by reusing orphaned PersistentVolumes that used to belong to that cluster before it was deleted.

 **Warning**: to be used at your own risk.
 This tool has not been tested extensively with multiple Kubernetes distributions and PersistentVolume providers.
-You may want to backup data from existing volumes first.
+You should backup the data in the underlying storage system before attempting to use this tool.
 Also make sure you perform a dry-run first.

 ## Expectations